-- 21. TABLE 17 Annual Accounts of State Bank of Pakistan: The table has been based on the annual balance sheets and the profit and loss accounts of the State Bank of Pakistan for the years ended 30th June.
-The figures have been based on the information published in SBP annual reports. - 22.
-TABLE 18 Annual Accounts of SBP-Banking Services Corporation: The table has been based on the annual balance sheets and the profit and loss accounts of the SBP-Banking Services Corporation for the years ended 30th June.
-The figures have been based on the information published in SBP annual reports. - 23.
-TABLES 19.1 to 19.5 Financial Position of Scheduled Banks incorporated in and outside Pakistan:- The table shows the annual position of Scheduled Banks incorporated in and outside Pakistan under revised classification adopted by BSD vide Circular No.36 dated 10th October,2001.
-The data is taken from the printed balance sheets of the scheduled banks submitted under Section 34 of the Banking Companies Ordinance of 1962. - 24.
-TABLE 20 Stock Prices of Scheduled Banks Listed at KSE: The table shows the Stock Prices of Scheduled Banks share listed at Karachi Stock Exchange on June & December basis. - 25.
-TABLE 21- Financial Position of Microfinance Banks: This table shows the financial position of Microfinance Banks which have been derived from the printed annual accounts of the banks.
-The main purpose of the banks is to mobilize funds for providing micro-finance services to poor persons especially to poor women for mitigating poverty and promoting social welfare and economic justice through community building and social mobilization.
+21. TABLE 17 - Annual Accounts of State Bank of Pakistan: The table is based on the annual balance sheets and the profit and loss accounts of the State Bank of Pakistan for the years ended 30th June published in SBP annual reports.

+22. TABLE 18 - Annual Accounts of SBP-Banking Services Corporation: The table is based on the annual balance sheets and the profit and loss accounts of the SBP- Banking Services Corporation for the years ended 30th June published in SBP annual reports.

+23. TABLES 19.1 to 19.5 - Financial Position of Scheduled Banks incorporated in and outside Pakistan: The table shows the annual position of Scheduled Banks incorporated in and outside Pakistan under revised classification adopted by BSD vide Circular No.36 dated 10th October,2001.
+The data is taken from the published/audited financial statements of the scheduled banks submitted under Section 34 of the Banking Companies Ordinance of 1962.
-PART-IV

-26. TABLE 22 - Financial Position of Pakistan Industrial Credit and Investment Corporation: - This table shows PICIC's liabilities and assets.
-The corporation was a privately managed investment banking institution established in October 1957 with the joint sponsorship and agreement of the Pakistan Government and the International Bank for Reconstruction and Development.
-PICIC was an investment banking institution having as its aim the financing of the private sector of industry in Pakistan.
-It endeavored to do this by extending straight loans in local and foreign currency, sponsoring and underwriting issue of shares and securities and guaranteeing and counter-guaranteeing loans and obligations.

-PICIC also endeavored to attract foreign capital for investment in the private sector of industry in Pakistan and in the long run aims at providing managerial, technical and administrative advance to industry.
-The PICIC has been merged with PICIC Commercial Bank after December 2006.
+24. TABLE 20 - Stock Prices of Scheduled Banks listed at KSE: The table shows the Stock Prices of Scheduled Banks share listed at Karachi Stock Exchange on June & December basis.

+P A R T - IV

+25. TABLE 21- Financial Position of Microfinance Banks: This table shows the financial position of Microfinance Banks which have been derived from the published/audited annual accounts of the banks.

-- 27. TABLE 23 Liabilities and Assets of House Building Finance Company Ltd: This table shows assets and liabilities of House Building Finance Company Ltd. on half yearly/yearly basis.
-This company having its share capital 62.50% by Federal Government and 37.50% by State Bank of Pakistan was established in 1952 for granting loans to individuals and to co-operative societies for the purpose of constructing houses and flats on co-ownership basis. - 28.
-TABLE 24 Financial Position of Pakistan-Kuwait Investment Company Limited: This table shows liabilities/assets of Pakistan-Kuwait Investment Company.
+26. TABLE 22.1 - Liabilities and Assets of House Building Finance Company Ltd: This table shows assets and liabilities of House Building Finance Company Ltd. on half yearly/yearly basis.
+The company having its share capital 62.50% by Federal Government and 37.50% by State Bank of Pakistan was established in 1952 for granting loans to individuals and to co-operative societies for the purpose of constructing houses and flats on co-ownership basis.

+27. TABLE 22.2 - Financial Position of Pakistan-Kuwait Investment Company Limited: This table shows liabilities/assets of Pakistan-Kuwait Investment Company.
 The company was incorporated in March 1979 with the joint sponsorship and agreement of Pakistan Government and Government of Kuwait.
 Government of Pakistan in Pak Rupees and Government of Kuwait in U.S. Dollars equally subscribed the share capital.
-Pakistan-Kuwait Investment Company is engaged into multifaceted financing ranging from equity participation, term loaning, debenture financing, investment in shares and investment units to short term financing. - 29.
-TABLE 25 Financial Position of Pak-Libya Holding Company Limited: This table shows liabilities/assets of Pak-Libya Holding Company.
+Pakistan-Kuwait Investment Company is engaged into multifaceted financing ranging from equity participation, term loaning, debenture financing, investment in shares and investment units to short term financing.

+28. TABLE 22.3 - Financial Position of Pak-Libya Holding Company Limited: This table shows liabilities/assets of Pak-Libya Holding Company.
 The company was incorporated in 1978 in order to promote general and economic co-operation between Pakistan and Libya.
 After incorporation the company commenced full operation in 1981.
-In addition to providing the conventional services of a financial institution by way of local currency and foreign currency loans, equity participation, underwriting of public issue etc., has as its charter the setting up of subsidiary companies as well.
-The equity of 100 million U.S. Dollars subscribed equally by both the Governments. - 30.
-TABLE 26 Financial Position of Saudi-Pak Industrial and Agricultural investment Company Limited: This table shows liabilities/assets of Saudi-Pak Industrial and Agricultural Investment Company.
+In addition to providing the conventional services of a financial institution by way of local currency and foreign currency loans, equity participation, underwriting of public issue etc., has as its charter of setting up of subsidiary companies as well.
+The equity of 100 million U.S. Dollars subscribed equally by both the Governments.

+29. TABLE 22.4 - Financial Position of Saudi-Pak Industrial and Agricultural investment Company Limited: This table shows liabilities/assets of Saudi-Pak Industrial and Agricultural Investment Company.
 The Company was incorporated as a private limited company on 23rd December 1981 and became fully operational w.e.f.
 1st January 1983.
 Government of Saudi Arabia in U.S. Dollars and Pakistan Government in Pak Rupees equally subscribed the authorized capital of Rs.1 billion of the Company.
-The company provides finance in various projects in industrial and Agro-based sectors of Pakistan's economy. - 31.
-TABLE 27 Financial Position of The Pak Oman Investment Company Ltd.: -The Financial Position of the company, extracted from the printed Annual Accounts of the company, has been shown in this table.
-The Pak Oman Investment Company Ltd was incorporated as a private limited company on July23 2001.
-It is a joint venture between
+The company provides finance in various projects in industrial and Agro-based sectors of Pakistan's economy.